 Please indicate your TIN and select the right GFS code whenever making electronic Payment.
 In case of any problem Accountant -Large Taxpayers Department Tel.+255 22 2130173 or +255 22 2130185

 Tanzania Revenue Authority (TRA) was established under the Tanzania Revenue Authority Act No.11 0f 1995.The Authority is a semi-autonomous agency of the Government responsible for the administration of the Central Government taxes as well as several non-tax revenues.
-TRA is currently implementing its fourth Corporate Plan whose vision is to increase revenue to GDP to 19.9% by 2018.
+TRA is currently implementing its Fourth Corporate Plan whose vision is to ‘Increase Revenue to GDP ratio to 19.9 by 2018’

-TRA would like to recruit dynamic experienced and qualified personnel to fill vacant positions in the Domestic Revenue and Customs & Excise Departments.
+TRA would like to recruit dynamic experienced and qualified personnel to fill vacant positions in the Human Resources and Administration Department.
 Applications are therefore invited from suitably qualified Tanzanians for the following positions:

 The fifth edition of the Taxpayer’s Service Charter has been prepared to replace the fourth edition with a view of taking into account the changes which are currently taking place in our society and more specifically in the tax administration.

 As part of the Public Service Reform Programs which emphasizes on transparency and provision of quality service to every citizen, TRA being a public institution, established a Taxpayer’s Service Charter which stipulates taxpayers rights, obligations and service standards expected from TRA.

 TRA is implementing the Fourth Corporate Plan whose Vision is To increase revenue to GDP ratio to 19.9% by 2018